BLOG FITNESS, STRENGTH

 Strength training is a major part of the 20/20 LifeStyles program.
 One of the many benefits of weightlifting is to help reduce blood pressure.
 Hypertension, a major risk factor for cardiovascular disease, is the definition for chronic elevated blood pressure in the arteries.
 In the US today, 1 out of 3 Americans are diagnosed with Hypertension with a blood pressure of 140/90 mmHg or higher.
 If you suffer from Hypertension or borderline high blood pressure, consult your primary care physician before you start any exercise program.

 When you are cleared, there is good news!
 Strength or resistance training can significantly help to open up your arterial walls and aid in reducing blood pressure.
 In a recent study from the American College of Sports Medicine (ACSM), strength training over a period of 2 or more months produced lowering blood pressure responses over time that were similar to the blood pressure responses during cardio activity.
 Clients who were diagnosed with high blood pressure were placed on a 20 minute cardio session followed by a 20 minute strength training circuit program.
 The outcome after 2 months showed a reduction of 13 mmHg in both the systolic (contraction of arterial walls) and diastolic (relaxation of arterial walls) resting blood pressure readings.

-If you are not familiar with whether or not your current strength training program is helping with lowering your blood pressure, consult with your 20/20 expert.
+If you are not familiar with whether or not your current strength training program is helping with lowering your blood pressure, consult with your 20/20 personal trainer.
 They will gladly answer any questions or build you a program design that caters to your health needs.
+Most importantly, they are there to watch your form and make sure you are safe throughout.
 Good luck and cheers to making the decision to get healthier every day!